5 officers shot in east central Minnesota, suspect taken into custody hours later

 According to the Benton County Sheriff's Office, all five shot are members of the Sherburne County Drug Task Force.
 They are all expected to survive.

-The officers exchanged fire with the suspect during the initial confrontation, officials said.
-Later in the morning, the suspect was taken into custody without incident.
+The officers exchanged fire with the suspect during the initial confrontation around 7 a.m., officials said.
+Around 10:45 a.m., the suspect was taken into custody without further incident.
 The suspect was injured and transported from the scene for treatment.

-The extent of the injuries is unknown at this time.
+"We don't know at this point the extent or cause of his injuries," Heck said.

 Of the five officers injured, three were from the Sherburne County Sheriff's Office, one was from the Princeton Police Department and another was from the Elk River Police Department.
+Heck said two of the Sherburne County deputies were shot in bulletproof vests and have since been released from the hospital.
+The other three officers suffered gunshot wounds, but Heck did not say where they were shot.
 Their injuries are described as non-life threatening.

+Heck said he could not identify the officers because "all were working in an undercover capacity."

 The Minnesota Bureau of Criminal Apprehension is investigating.